jaywink/socialhome/docs/installation/ubuntu.rst

 Done!
 '''''

 That wasn't so hard was it?
 Navigate to the domain you chose to install Socialhome on and hopefully you will see a landing page.
 Signups will be open.

+Final tweaks
+''''''''''''

-Unless you want to keep it that way, after creating your own account, you should close the signups to avoid random people signing up to your instance.
+Unless you want to keep signups open, after creating your own account, you should close the signups to avoid random people signing up to your instance.
 See configuration tips at :ref:`running`.

 If you didn't configure emails, you cannot complete your user account registration without the email confirmation link.
 See :ref:`shell-email-confirm`.

 If you want to set your initially created user as admin, see :ref:`admin-user`.

+Terms of Service and Privacy policy documents are good to have.
+These tell people visiting your site what rules you operate with.
+Socialhome provides default templates you can activate with a few clicks.
+See :ref:`policy-docs` for more info.